RAMINCNZ/webtrees-oauth2-client/README.md

 ## What are the benefits of this module?

-+ The module provides single sign on ([SSO](https://en.wikipedia.org/wiki/Single_sign-on)) into webtrees based on the [OAuth2](https://en.wikipedia.org/wiki/OAuth) standard.
++ The module provides single sign on ([SSO](https://en.wikipedia.org/wiki/Single_sign-on)) into the webtrees application based on the [OAuth 2.0](https://en.wikipedia.org/wiki/OAuth) standard.
-+ A pre-configured set of certain authorization can be selected during webtrees login.
++ A pre-configured set of authorization providers can be selected during webtrees login.
 + If using sign on with an authorization provider, the user account data (i.e. name, user name, email) from the authorization provider is used in webtrees.

 ## IMPORTANT SECURITY NOTES